Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Minutes are taken of an inspection.

-The ICA Board can authorise the production of expert reports and statistical and economic analyses and may consult experts, as proposed by the offices.
+The ICA Board can authorise the submission of expert reports and statistical and economic analyses and may consult experts, as proposed by the offices.

 The measure with which expert testimony and analyses are requested, and the ensuing results, are notified to the parties to which the investigation refers to enable them to exercise their right of defence.